 - Police [external link]: including a representative is in our Campus Safety Group to provide advice and support.

-If you have experienced or witnessed unacceptable or concerning behaviour, including sexual harassment and assault, please contact our Speak Up service.
+If you have experienced or witnessed unacceptable or concerning behaviour, including sexual harassment and assault.
+Please contact our Safer Community service.

 Need a UNI-safe escort after dark?